Apical consonant

-Basque uses the distinction for alveolar fricatives, as does Serbo-Croatian.
+Basque uses the distinction for alveolar fricatives.
 Mandarin Chinese uses it for postalveolar fricatives (the "alveolo-palatal" and "retroflex" series).
 Lillooet uses it as a secondary feature in contrasting velarized and non-velarized affricates.
 A distinction between apical and laminal is common in Australian Aboriginal languages for nasals, plosives and (usually) lateral approximants.

 Most dialects in the Bengali–Assamese continuum distinguish between dental–laminal alveolar stops and apical alveolar stops.
 In Upper Assamese, they have merged and leave only the apical alveolar stops.
 In Western Bengali apical alveolars are replaced by apical post-alveolars.